 Back in April, Bob Bradley had a decision to make.
 His team walked off the pitch at halftime in Seattle up a man and with the score level at one apiece.
 After defeating the Sounders at home by a score of 4-1 in the Club's last match, Bradley's team had a chance to deliver a crucial blow to a Western Conference rival all in the span of seven days.

 Home or away, LAFC doesn't need an invitation to attack opponents.
 But holding a numerical advantage for the next 45 minutes, Bradley made the change.
 Tristan Blackmon was sacrificed in favor of Lee Nguyen as the teams took the field for the second half.

 The move brought Blackmon's day to an end at the worst possible time.
-The defender wasn't injured, and although the change was tactical, players dread being removed before a match is restarted.
-It's usually never a good sign - the only thing worse is being a substitute that is then subsequently substituted during the run of play.
+The defender wasn't injured.
+The change was tactical.
+Players dread being removed before a match is restarted.
+It's usually never a good sign - the only thing worse is being the substitute that is then subsequently substituted during the run of play.

 Worse yet, it was Blackmon's first start and appearance of 2019 for the Black & Gold.
 After not featuring in the first nine matches of the season, he wouldn't see the pitch again for nearly a month.

 It's pretty rare when you can unequivocally say a player is the best ever in the history of their alma mater.
 But Tristan Blackmon is without a doubt the best soccer player to ever attend University of the Pacific, a small private university located in Stockton, Calif.

 And Blackmon may have never played there had it not been for a decision to pass on an international tournament.